 In this workshop the misrepresentation of Aboriginal/Indigenous/Native American people in Hollywood films, mainstream society, sport teams, mascots, objectified imagery, literature and media will be discussed in the context of anti-oppression.
 Unfortunately in 2015/2016 the appropriation of Indigenous culture and objectification of Indigenous people is continuously still a presence within media and mainstream.

-Eddy approaches becoming an Indigenous ally workshop hrough grounding learners with his personal insight to the Indigenous narrative in Canada.
-Cultural safe methods will be offered during the keynote for allies to help foster and form relationships with Indigenous people and communities.
+Eddy approaches becoming an Indigenous Ally/Critical Friend through grounding learners with his personal insight to the Indigenous narrative in Canada.
+The Indigenous voice has been left out of many conversations and in order to elevate the collective consciousness he calls on people to take action within their personal and professional space.
+Indigenous methodologies and Cultural safe practices will be offered during the talk in order to help foster and form relationships with Indigenous people and communities.